apache/openwhisk/docs/triggers_rules.md

   You can create multiple rules that associate the same trigger with different actions.

-  The trigger and action that make a rule must be in the same namespace, which is in fact private.
+  The trigger and action that make a rule must be in the same namespace.
   If you want to use an action that belongs to a pacakge you can copy the action into the namespace for example `wsk action create echo --copy /whisk.system/samples/echo`